Updated June 29, 2021

 - Be comfortable.
 When you feel comfortable in your room, you’re going to have a much easier time sticking to your sleep schedule!
 Make sure your bed is comfortable.
 If you care about the temperature, do your best to keep it at one that is optimal for your sleep!
 Some summer nights, it can get very hot and may be difficult for you to fall asleep.
 I would recommend getting a fan for your room if you don’t already have one.

 - Exercise daily: For some people, this isn’t something to even worry about.
 Their summers are spent enjoying the nice weather outdoors and being active.
 However, for others who aren’t very active, making the effort to get some exercise in is important.
 Doctors recommend exercise or doing something active for at least 60 minutes each day.
 Going on a run, taking a walk around the neighborhood, or playing sports are some examples of ways one can stay active during the summertime.
-Exercising helps individuals get a good night’s sleep, making it is very important and something you shouldn’t neglect!
+Exercising helps individuals get a good night’s sleep, so making it a priority is something you shouldn’t neglect!